United Kingdom in the Eurovision Song Contest 1998: Background

-Per the rules of the 1998 contest, as the previous year's winning country and contest hosts, the UK was given an automatic place in the competition, with the British Broadcasting Corporation (BBC) subsequently included on the European Broadcasting Union's (EBU) list of the 25 countries that had signed up to partake in the contest.
+Per the rules of the 1998 contest, as the previous year's winner and contest host, the BBC was given an automatic place in the competition, and was subsequently included on the European Broadcasting Union's (EBU) list of the 25 broadcasters that had signed up to partake in the contest.
 The BBC opted to select its chosen entry for the contest through a national final entitled The Great British Song Contest 1998.

 Before Eurovision

 The Great British Song Contest 1998

 The BBC organised a public selection process to determine its entry for the Eurovision Song Contest 1998.
 The Great British Song Contest was organised for the third time, following the same format used the previous year: after a public submission process, eight songs were selected to compete in a semi-final broadcast on BBC Radio 2, where listeners would choose four entries via televoting to progress to a final on BBC One.
 A second round of public voting during the televised broadcast would determine the winning song that would represent the UK at Eurovision.
 More than 800 songs were submitted to the competition and following several rounds of shortlisting from these songs, the eight semi-finalists were determined.